huggingface/datasets/datasets/code_x_glue_tc_nl_code_search_adv/README.md

 ### [Supported Tasks](#supported-tasks)

-- `document-retrieval`: The dataset can be used to train a model for retrieving top-k codes from a given **English** natural language query.
+- `code-search`: The dataset can be used to train a model for retrieving top-k codes from a given **English** natural language query.

 ### [Languages](#languages)